To Make a Monument is a new project by artist Jan McCullough, produced in collaboration with Household.

 Jan’s starting point for this new work is the National Museums Northern Ireland A.R.
 Hogg and R.J.
 Welch archive collection, which includes photographs commissioned in the 1930s that document the machines and wares produced in Belfast.
 To Make a Monument re-presents a selection of this overlooked archive back into public spaces.
 The images Jan has chosen include objects and details that acknowledge subtle acts of looking, staging, framing and making by invisible hands and eyes.
 Her enigmatic installations around the Queen’s University campus publicly celebrate the presence and efforts of unseen workers.
 They consider how labour can be represented outside of the institution, figuratively and literally, by creating temporary monuments to the small, evocative gestures of ordinary people, the objects and goods they produced, and the everyday spaces where they worked.

 To Make a Monument launches on Thursday 13 October 2022 with signposted site- responsive installations at Queens University.
 It is accompanied by a public programme of events, including a tour for members of the public on Saturday 15 October at 2pm and an event organised in collaboration with Seamus Heaney Centre on Friday 28 October.
 These are free events and everyone is welcome to attend.
+The project is accompanied by a public programme of events for people of all ages.
 For more details and to book visit www.householdbelfast.co.uk

 Partners and funders: Household, The Naughton Gallery at Queens, NMNI, Arts Council Northern Ireland, the Paul Hamlyn Foundation, Belfast City Council